masher92/GEOG_5790/Practical2-Scripts/ReadMe.md

 <b> The file "RunModelAsTool": </b>
 Is a version of this script which is (only) executable from within a Python toolbox i.e. allows us to run the model as a tool.
 It takes the same inputs and returns same output as above, but they must be input as parameters when running the tool.
+This script is contained within the toolbox "Explosion Toolbox (v2).tbx"

 <b> The file "CreateLaterFile":</b>
 Provides a script for converting a layer file into a shapefile.